Katie Holtham: Club career

 Holtham attended West Bridgford School and was said to have shone in football from an early age.
-She started playing her club football with West Bridgford Colts (Nottingham) alongside English cricketer and Women's Ashes winner Jenny Gunn.
+She started playing her club football with West Bridgford Colts alongside English cricketer and Women's Ashes winner Jenny Gunn.
 She also played for Notts County's Centre of Excellence, but due to age restrictions had to stop playing in 'mixed teams'.
 To overcome this problem her dad set up West Bridgford Colts Girls.

 Holtham advanced to playing for Lincoln City in the FA Women's Premier League Northern Division, then signed for Bristol Rovers in 2004.
 After becoming captain of the 'Gas Girls' Holtham signed for Charlton Athletic in 2006.

 In her first season Charlton were beaten 4–1 by quadruple-winning Arsenal in the final of the FA Women's Cup.
 This was despite Holtham opening the scoring after two minutes, before a record crowd of 24,529 at the City Ground in her home town of Nottingham.

 Holtham joined Leeds Carnegie that summer when Charlton Athletic FC scrapped their women's team after being relegated from the FA Premier League.
 In her first season at Leeds Carnegie she returned to Nottingham for the FA Women's Cup final, but again lost out 4–1 to Arsenal.
 She scored in a 3–1 Premier League Cup final win over Everton on 11 February 2010, to help Leeds Carnegie win their first major silverware.

 With Leeds Carnegie's future uncertain, Holtham departed to play the 2010 summer season with professional W-League club Buffalo Flash.
 She scored three goals in seven matches as the Flash stayed unbeaten and won the league.

 In November 2010 Holtham signed for Doncaster Rovers Belles ahead of their inaugural FA WSL campaign.
 She was awarded the club captaincy and finished the WSL season playing as a central defender.
 In October 2011 Holtham moved to Australian W-League outfit Perth Glory.
 She captured the club Players' Player of the Year award after making nine appearances for Perth, in central defence and then in midfield.

 Holtham returned to captain The Belles in the 2012 FA WSL, but rejected a contract extension at the end of the season.
 A transfer to Chelsea Ladies was announced in January 2013.
 A year later Holtham moved again, returning to Nottingham to sign for Notts County, who were managed by her former Leeds boss Rick Passmoor.

 Holtham joined Adelaide United in September 2014 for the 2014 season.